irena-flextool/flextool/docs/reference.md

 - other investment parameters: `invest_max_total`, `invest_max_period`, `invest_min_total`, `invest_min_period`, `invest_forced`, `salvage_value`
 - `is_DC` - A flag whether the connection is DC (the flow will not be counted as synchronous if there is a *non_synchronous_limit*).
 Default false.
 - `virtual_unitsize` - [MW] Size of single connection - used for integer (lumped) investments.
+- `availability` - [e.g. 0.9 means 90%] Fraction of capacity available for connection flows.
+Constant or time.

 ### Investment parameters for connections